Economic history of New Zealand: Banking

+Infrastructure and resources

-Banks in New Zealand made a quick entry into society after the Europeans arrived.
-The first one, The Union Bank of Australia, made its first appearance in Britannia in 1840.
-It did not take long for others to follow suit and soon there were a large number of banks, state and foreign-owned, that emerged.
-At first, there was no central authority to regulate or administer the currency and so all banks operated independently and issued their own currency.
-Today, banks must be registered with the Reserve Bank of New Zealand, which the nation's central bank and issues all the currency.
-In 1851 the government opened the Colonial Bank of Issue which held the power and ability to issue banknotes, but this did not last long and the bank was closed in 1856.
-Infrastructure was something that was desperately needed in the young civilization as necessities required to support the economy and society had to be built from the ground up.
-It was during the 1860s that the settlers began to quarry for a variety of minerals, including gold.
-Towns and settlements sprung up and flourished near these quarrying sites and they gave the economy a temporary boost as resources were used up and the locals benefited from the business they received.
-There were long-term benefits from this quarrying as well as the desperately needed roads, railways, ports, and factories were put in place as people moved from site to site.
+The young colony desperately needed infrastructure; many necessities required to support the economy and society had to be built from the ground up.
+During the 1860s the settlers began to extract a variety of minerals, including gold.
+Towns and settlements sprung up and flourished near gold-mining sites, and they gave the economy a temporary boost as resources were used up and the locals benefited from the business they received.
+There were long-term benefits from this extraction, as well as the desperately needed roads, railways, ports, and factories which New Zealanders established as people moved from site to site.

 Gold quickly became the most significant depletable resource of the 19th century in New Zealand.
-In the 1860s alone, gold export receipts contributed more to the economy than wool did and totalled £46 million by 1890.
+In the 1860s alone, gold export-receipts contributed more to the economy than wool did and totalled £46 million by 1890.
 The gold resource in its entirety was a relatively small one in the world market, but New Zealand was also an extremely small economy in the 1860s.